-I remain actively involved with the causes of domestic violence and sexual assault, providing treatment for these issues through a local non-profit.
-Recently, I chose to expand into the private counseling arena, where I am able to see clients who are not seeking treatment for domestic violence victimization/offending.
-I operate a small practice, with expanded hours suitable for many clients that work and would not normally have the flexibility to take off for an appointment.
-My goal is to provide affordable mental health treatment and encourage clients to empower themselves through improvement of their own health.
+While I remain actively involved with the causes of domestic violence and sexual assault by working with a local non-profit, several years ago I chose to expand into the private counseling arena.
+I operate a small practice, with expanded hours suitable for many working clients that would not normally have the flexibility to take off for an appointment.
+My goal is to provide affordable treatment and encourage clients to empower themselves through improvement of their own mental health.

 My background is centered extensively in trauma therapy, but many issues that bring clients to counseling are not what they consider traumatic.
 I believe in meeting a client where they are at in their stage of change and working with them to create a treatment plan directed toward their personal goals.
 For this reason, no one therapy approach suits every client.
 I use cognitive-behavioral therapy, humanistic therapy and self-help methods such as bibliotherapy, journaling and logs to help clients see their progress.
 With children, play and art can be integrated into these methods in order to help a child verbalize their concerns when they may not have the words to express them.